Joachim Löw: I take responsibility for Germany's early Euro 2020 exit | DW | 30.06.2021

 Flick's first game in charge will be a far cry from the bright lights of a Euros knockout match at Wembley, with Germany set to play Liechtenstein away in a World Cup qualifier in early September.
 Germany have some work to do in reaching Qatar 2022, after a shock loss to North Macedonia back in March.

-"We're looking forward to seeing how the team develops under Hansi Flickc tutelage," said national team manager Oliver Bierhoff.
+"We're looking forward to seeing how the team develops under Hansi Flick tutelage," said Bierhoff.
 "We've all seen how Bayern Munich played football and we'd like to see that too, but the most important thing is to be successful."

 -